garfix/nli-go/doc/remarks.md

+## 2022-11-26

+I removed `respond.rule`.
+The main loop is no longer implemented in Mentalese, but in plain Go instead.

+Now I want to make the dataflow in the main loop more explicit.
+Make all dependencies clear.

 ## 2022-11-13

 I will rewrite `respond.rule` to normal Go code.
 The reason: at the moment some dependencies are passed explicitly, but others remain hidden, and *dependencies should be visible!* Very important, because you want to know whether you can move a processing step to a different position.
 If you don't have the dependencies clear, you get unexpected effects.